rixtrayker/go-goal/README.md

 - Projects with status tracking
 - Goals linked to projects with priorities and due dates
 - Tasks with flexible relationships to goals and projects
-- **Life Contexts** for thematic organization and color-coded visualization
+- **Life Flows** for thematic organization and color-coded visualization
 - Hierarchical tagging system
 - Notes that can be linked to any entity
 - Workspaces for organization